Fashion as the New Human Representation ✦

 After Rome’s decline, Europe endured nearly 800 years of the so-called Dark Ages.
 Art withered.
 Representation declined.
 Coins became crude, sculpture nearly disappeared, and progress stalled.

 But then came the Renaissance—one of humanity’s greatest reawakenings.
 Artists such as Michelangelo and Leonardo da Vinci returned to the human form.
 Leonardo dissected cadavers to sketch anatomy with accuracy never before seen.
-His drawings were not only art but science.
+His drawings were not only art but also science.
 Sculpture filled the squares of Florence and Rome, celebrating the human spirit.

 This revival of representation fueled more than beauty.
-It unlocked observation, precision, empathy.
+It unlocked observation, precision, and empathy.
 It ignited the Enlightenment, science, and ultimately, the Industrial Revolution.
-Metalworking, mechanics, architecture—all these evolved from the culture of precision born in sculpture and drawing.
+Metalworking, mechanics, and architecture—all these evolved from the culture of precision born in sculpture and drawing.

 Part IV – The Middle East and the Power of Restriction